markterweele/windows-itpro-docs/windows/whats-new/enable-extended-security-updates.md

 ## Install and activate the ESU key

+You'll be managing licensing and activation on devices using [slmgr.vbs](/windows-server/get-started/activation-slmgr-vbs-options).
 The device needs access to the internet and to Microsoft Activation Servers.
-If the device can't access either the internet or the Microsoft Activation Servers, see [Activate ESU keys by phone](#activate-esu-keys-by-phone) To install the ESU key on clients, use the following steps:
+If the device can't access either the internet or the Microsoft Activation Servers, see [Activate ESU keys by phone](#activate-esu-keys-by-phone).
+To install the ESU key on clients, use the following steps:

 1. Open an elevated Command Prompt window on the device.
-1. Run the following command to install the ESU key, replacing `<ESU MAK>` with the actual ESU MAK you obtained in the previous section:
+1. Run the following command to install the ESU key, replacing `<ESU MAK>` with the actual ESU MAK you obtained from the Microsoft 365 admin center:

    ```cmd
    slmgr.vbs /ipk <ESU MAK>